googleapis/google-cloud-php/CONTRIBUTING.md

 Tests are a very important part of Google Cloud PHP.
 All contributions should include tests that ensure the contributed code behaves as expected.

-Google Cloud PHP includes several distinct but equally important test suites: Unit tests, snippet (documentation) tests, system tests, and code style tests.
+Google Cloud PHP includes several distinct but equally important test suites: Unit tests, snippet (documentation) tests, generated sample tests, system tests, and code style tests.

 To run all tests except system tests, the following command may be invoked: